jpwalker625/jpwalker625.github.io/_books/everyday_zen.md

 * <mark>Little understanding of the magnitude of the task we have embarked upon ~ it is unending</mark>
 * Saying but not doing

-"He who knows does not say, and he who says does not know." p114
+		He who knows does not say, and he who says does not know. p114

 ## It is Okay
 Okay is the enlightened state - being okay, even in a terrible, undesirable situation.
 To live with the circumstances that life brings to you.